On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity

 contradicting

 Thus $a$ must give rise to a non-split extension of $\rho_2$ by $\rho_1$. \end{proof}

-\begin{rmk}{ } (A discussion on Ribet's Lemma) In Proposition \ref{Lattice}, we obtained a lattice such that the three Jordan-H\"{o}lder factors in the associated reduction are ordered exactly as $\rho_1, \rho_2, \rho_3$ because we utilized the Fontaine-Laffaille at $p$ condition.
+\begin{rmk}{ } (A discussion on Ribet's Lemma) In Proposition \ref{Lattice}, we obtained a lattice such that the three Jordan-H\"{o}lder factors in the associated reduction are ordered exactly as $\rho_1, \rho_2, \rho_3$ because we utilized the Fontaine--Laffaille at $p$ condition.
+However, we note the argument also holds with the Fontaine--Laffaille at $p$ condition replaced by any other condition that is preserved when taking subquotients.
+The arithmetic aspect of the Fontaine--Laffaille at $p$ condition was not needed for the Proposition.

 Generally, using the same argument and an analogous Selmer group condition, for any arbitrary ordering of $\{\rho_1,\rho_2,\rho_3\}$, say $\rho_i,\rho_j,\rho_k$, we can find a lattice such that $ , $ are non-split extensions, extending Ribet's Lemma \cite[Proposition 2.1]{ribet1976modular} to residual representations with 3 Jordan-H\"{o}lder factors.
-We note the argument also holds with the Fontaine-Laffaille at $p$ condition replaced by any other condition that is preserved when taking subquotients.
 However, without such a condition, we could only achieve a weaker conclusion.